Saving the Planet...One Bat House At a Time!

 BUSTING BAT MYTHS!

 Not many people know, care, or even appreciate bats for their many benefits.
 Unfortunately, most people believe the myths.
 When people think about bats, their minds conjure up images of a black silhouette gliding in front of a full moon on Halloween.
-Many people view bats as evil creatures that hang out with witches and vampires.
-The truth is bats are shy, gentle and intelligent creatures.
-Don't be afraid if a bat swoops down close to your head.
-It is not "attacking" you.
-It is probably catching a juicy mosquito that was about to bite you!
+Many people

 In Asia these gentle animals are symbols of good luck, long life and happiness.
 They are extremely clean animals, meticulous in their grooming, spending a fair part of the day and night combing and grooming their fur.